bedops/bedops/docs/_build/html/_sources/content/installation.txt

 Via source code
 ===============

-At this time, compilation of BEDOPS requires GCC 4.8.x (both ``gcc`` and ``g++`` and related components) or greater, which includes support for `C++11 <http://en.wikipedia.org/wiki/C%2B%2B11>`_ features required by core BEDOPS tools.
-Other tools may be required (some which are platform-specific) as described in the installation documentation that follows.

 .. _installation_via_source_code_on_linux:

 -----
 Linux
 -----

+Compilation of BEDOPS on Linux requires GCC 4.8.x (both ``gcc`` and ``g++`` and related components) or greater, which includes support for `C++11 <http://en.wikipedia.org/wiki/C%2B%2B11>`_ features required by core BEDOPS tools.
+Other tools may be required as described in the installation documentation that follows.

 1. If you do not have GCC 4.8 or greater installed (both ``gcc`` and ``g++``), first install these tools.
 You can check the state of your GCC installation with ``gcc --version`` and ``g++ --version``, *e.g.*: